Tsypliak66/Portfolio/readme.md

 ## About me

-I'm a Junior QA Engineer who has decided to switch careers after more than 30 years of experience in a different field.
-My goal is to develop in Quality Assurance.
+I'm a QA Engineer who has 9 monthes experience in manual QA engineer for web applications and 6 monthes in UI/API authomated testing.

 I started my IT journey with Manual Testing, working on web apps in blogging, education, and marketing.
 I used Jira & Qase for managing test documentation.